-Cicero is a blue-collar town, with 41.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Cicero, you'll notice that it is more blue-collar than most other communities in America.
+42.63% of Cicero’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cicero is a town of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Cicero who work in office and administrative support (12.34%), maintenance occupations (9.68%), and food service (9.51%).
+There are especially a lot of people living in Cicero who work in office and administrative support (10.99%), food service (9.66%), and sales jobs (9.11%).

 Like elsewhere in America, most people in Cicero use a private automobile to get to work.
 But notably, a substantial number of Cicero‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-The citizens of Cicero have a very low rate of college education: just 7.14% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Cicero has a very low overall level of education: only 8.95% of people over 25 hold a 4-year college degree or higher.

 The most common language spoken in Cicero is Spanish.
 Other important languages spoken here include English and Polish.